-Table 1: How the Care Inspectorate's objectives support the Scottish Government's strategic objectives
+Table 1: How the Care Inspectorate's Strategic Objectives support the Scottish Government's Strategic Objectives

-Scottish Government Strategic Objectives Care Inspectorate Strategic Objective Wealthier and fairer Healthier Safer and stronger Smarter Greener 1.
-Through robust and independent scrutiny and improvement processes, we will give public assurance and build confidence that social care in Scotland is rights-based and world class. ✓ ✓ ✓ ✓ 2.
-Through intelligence-led, risk based and evidence-based approaches to, and findings from, our scrutiny and improvement work, we will inform local and national policy development to contribute to ensuring a world class care system in Scotland. √ ✓ ✓ √ 3.
-We will support peoples' understanding of high quality, safe and compassionate care by promoting standards and quality of service they should expect and make sure their voices are heard. √ ✓ √ √ 4.
-We will perform as an independent, effective and efficient scrutiny and improvement body, working to consolidate excellence, deliver cultural change, invest in a competent, confident workforce and work collaboratively with partner agencies to support the delivery of safe and compassionate, rights-based care. √ ✓ ✓ √ ✓
+Care Inspectorate Strategic Scottish Government Strategic Objectives Objective Wealthier and Fairer Healthier Safer and Stronger Smarter Greener 1.
+Through robust and independent scrutiny and improvement processes, we will give public assurance and build confidence that social care in Scotland is rights-based and world class. х х х х 2.
+Through intelligence-led, risk based and evidence-based approaches to, and findings from, our scrutiny and improvement work, we will inform local and national policy development to contribute to ensuring a world class care system in Scotland. х х х х 3.
+We will support peoples' understanding of high quality, safe and compassionate care by promoting standards and quality of service they should expect and make sure their voices are heard. х x х x 4.
+We will perform as an independent, effective and efficient scrutiny and improvement body, working to consolidate excellence, deliver cultural change, invest in a competent, confident workforce and work collaboratively with partner agencies to support the delivery of safe and compassionate, rights-based care.
+X X X X х

-Table 2: How the Care Inspectorate's outcomes support the Scottish Government's strategic objectives
+Table 2: How the Care Inspectorate's outcomes support the Scottish Government's National Outcomes Framework:

-National Outcome How will we contribute to this outcome?
-Our children have the best start in life and are ready to succeed.
-We will focus our scrutiny and improvement activities on providing assurance on the quality of care: by driving up improvement to ensure vulnerable people are protected and their needs and rights are reflected and promoted, to contribute to health and wellbeing.
-We live longer, healthier lives We will focus our scrutiny and improvement activities on providing assurance on the quality of care: by driving up improvement to ensure vulnerable people are protected and their needs and rights are reflected and promoted, to contribute to health and wellbeing.
-We have tackled the significant inequalities in Scottish society.
-We will continue to build rigour and consistency in all our scrutiny and improvement activities.
-We will work with partners to ensure services are registered, designed, commissioned and delivered in ways that address accessibility, availability, choice, fairness, affordability and equity within and across communities to reflect individual needs and promote their rights.
+National How will we contribute to this outcome Outcome Our children have We will focus our scrutiny and improvement activities on the best start in life providing assurance on the quality of early learning and and are ready to childcare: by driving up improvement to ensure vulnerable succeed. people are protected and their needs and rights are reflected and promoted, to contribute to health and wellbeing.
+We live longer, We will focus our scrutiny and improvement activities on healthier lives providing assurance on the quality of care: by driving up improvement to ensure vulnerable people are protected and their needs and rights are reflected and promoted, to contribute to health and wellbeing.
+We have tackled We will continue to build rigour and consistency in all our the significant scrutiny and improvement activities.
+We will work with partners inequalities in to ensure services are registered, designed, Scottish society. commissioned and delivered in ways that address accessibility, availability, choice, fairness, affordability and equity within and across communities to reflect individual needs and promote their rights.
 We will continue to address Health and Social Care inequalities by delivering risk and evidence based, targeted and proportionate scrutiny and assurance activities.
-We have improved the life chances for children, young people and families at risk.
-We will work with partners to target our scrutiny model for joint inspection of services for children on those children and young people identified as most vulnerable, and to identify areas of risk or improvement.
-We will, through our improvement focus, support community planning partners to prioritise early intervention and prevention through targeted services for children, young people and families identified as most at risk.
-We will support delivery partners through regulation and inspection to deliver the objectives within the Children and Young People (Scotland) Act 2014.
-We live in well designed, sustainable places where we are able to access the amenities and services we need.
-We will support delivery partners and policy colleagues to develop innovative solutions to care provision by delivering a flexible, responsive, outcomes-focused approach across all our regulatory functions.
-We will ensure that our staff are confident in their roles to support improvement in care services and partnerships, where that is necessary.
+We have improved We will work with partners to target our scrutiny model for joint the life chances for inspection of services for children on those children and young children, young people identified as most vulnerable, and to people and identify areas of risk or improvement.
+We will, through our families at risk. improvement focus, support community planning partners to prioritise early intervention and prevention through targeted services for children, young people and families identified as most at risk.
+We will support delivery partners through regulation and inspection to deliver the objectives within the Ma liva in wall Children and Young People (Scotland) Act 2014.
+We live in well We will support delivery partners and policy colleagues to designed, develop innovative solutions to care provision by delivering a sustainable places flexible, responsive, outcomes-focused approach across all our where we are able regulatory functions.
+We will ensure that our staff are confident to access the in their roles to support improvement in care services and amenities and partnerships, where that is necessary. services we need.